 Rome Family Photo Shoot

 We had some professional family photos taken of us while in Rome.
 We have never done this while traveling before, but we are so happy we took the time.
 Some of our favorite family photos ever came out of this Rome photo shoot.
+Our photographer graciously shared his best tips for family photos with us.

 If you’d like you own family photo shoot while in Rome, you can arrange a private photo session.